About Mr Ginseng.com

 After a long wait, here is the new => Mr Ginseng FORUM! <= You can ask any questions about medicinal plants, herbs, dietary supplements and traditional medicines, share your knowledge, experience, testimonials, recipes and health problems!
 Come and participate on the new forum: you are welcome to ask questions, write articles, and also to help others!

 Contact Mr Ginseng

 Warning: given the many emails I receive each day, I can’t answer to everyone.
 That’s why I only answer on the forum (see above) in order to share as much knowledge to all about medicinal plants.
 Also thanks for everyone who actively participate in making more famous mr-ginseng.com on Internet, and talk about the website in forums, blogs, videos…!
 Contact me at contact[at]mr-ginseng.com (replace at with @).
 I do not answer questions by email, only on the forum.

 Help Mr Ginseng

-You can support my research and my work on mr-ginseng.com by making a donation with paypal (contact-me about this), or by hosting a link on your blog or in forums/videos/social networks (to the mr-ginseng.com home page or to the article(s) that you have found most helpful).
-If you have a friend who has a blog, ask them to include a link to the site en.mr-ginseng.com – Thank you in advance, as this will really help the site to evolve!
-Happy medicinal plants for everyone!
+You can support my research and my work on mr-ginseng.com by making a donation with paypal (by using the email adress : contact[at]mr-ginseng.com), or by hosting a link on blogs/forums/videos/social networks (to the mr-ginseng.com homepage or to the article(s) that you have found most helpful).
+If you have a friend who has a blog, ask them to include a link to http://en.mr-ginseng.com – Thank you in advance, as your contribution is of great help for the growth of the website!
+Happy medicinal plants to everyone!